formatjs/formatjs/packages/formatjs/website/docs/basic-internationalization-principles.md

 ## Locales: Language and Region

 A "locale" refers to the lingual and cultural expectations for a region.
-It is represented using a "locale code" defined in (UTS LDML](https://www.unicode.org/reports/tr35/tr35.html#Identifiers).
+It is represented using a "locale code" defined in [UTS LDML](https://www.unicode.org/reports/tr35/tr35.html#Identifiers).

 This code is comprised of several parts separated by hyphens (-).
 The first part is a short string representing the language.
 The second, optional, part is a short string representing the region.
 Additionally, various extensions and variants can be specified.